suegjerset/jquery-salary-calculator/README.md

 [x] base: append employee data to the DOM
 [x] base: clear input fields
-[x] base: calculate total monthly salary cost and append to the DOM [ ] base: add red background color to total if monthly cost is greater than $20K [ ] base: create a "delete" button to remove employee from DOM [ ] stretch: add styling or extra functionality
+[x] base: calculate total monthly salary cost and append to the DOM [x] base: add red background color to total if monthly cost is greater than $20K [x] base: create a "delete" button that removes an employee from DOM [ ] stretch: add styling or extra functionality
 [ ] stretch: display employee data on DOM in table format [ ] stretch: subtract deleted employee salary from total monthly cost